ThemerCorp/themer.lua/README.md

         --     	fg = "#000000"
         --     }
         -- },
-        -- would recommend to look into vim.api.nvim_set_hl() docs before using this -- remaps.highlights = {
+        -- remaps.highlights = {
         --     rose_pine = {
 	--	base = {